 In this scenario, work is performed from the inside of the basement.
 The floor is opened next to the outside walls, and drain tile is installed and surrounded by gravel.
 The pipe is connected to a sump pump, which discharges the water.

 Both exterior and interior systems have a transferable lifetime warranty, so you don't need to worry regarding the invested time, money and effort.
 We are the best choice you can make in the Boston, Lakeville, Cambridge, Shrewsbury, Weymouth, Burlington, and Reading areas.
 The effectiveness is 100% guaranteed as long as you have the home and the warranty is fully transferable.
 We are a professional team, the quality of our services being proved by the numerous clients that have been satisfied when working with us.

 You can now travel, during the rainy season, due to the fact that you don't need to worry about water entering your basement again.
-You don't need to wake up in the middle of the night to take care of the water problems, when it's raining or be concerned about the growth of mold.
+You don't need to wake up in the middle of the night to take care of the water problems when it's raining or be concerned about the growth of mold.

 Benefits of Basement Waterproofing: